 I am back involved with Federal Politics as well.
 I was elected to the Board of Directors for the Calgary Centre Conservative Association.
 Glad to be back.

 No plans on moving.
 Pet-friendly places are hard to come by.
 New neighbours will be moving in later this month, hopefully, they are quiet.

 Sunday, February 1, 2015

-Looks like I haven’t updated this area in a little over a year.
+It looks like I haven’t updated this area in a little over a year.
 I am still in Calgary of course and still love it here.
-Still in the same place, close to the office although that doesn’t matter any more as I work from home now.
+Still in the same place, close to the office although that doesn’t matter anymore as I work from home now.

 Monday, January 27, 2014

 I have decided to return to coaching for the 2014 season.
 One of my umpire friends told me that if I wanted to return to coaching in Calgary that I should look into joining the Calgary Babe Ruth league.
 So, back in late Fall, I emailed the President of the league to see if they needed any coaches.
 I heard back from him right away and he asked me to get in touch with one of the technical directors which I did.
 They had a need with one of their clubs as the club manager – I went to a coaches meeting, met a few of the guys who were coaching on the club and decided to accept the position.
 We start with indoor evaluations of new players in a couple of weeks.
 I am really looking forward to getting back on the field.